pavel-zhur/Economy/docs/intro.md

 - Users define and modify schemas only through natural language interaction with the AI
 - Schema definition happens via the Telegram bot (in a separate thread or forum) or through the web UI
 - All schema modifications are done by communicating to the AI in text/voice/images
+- Schema changes must be painless - users should never struggle with migrations or compatibility issues

 ## User-Specific AI Training
 - Each user should be able to adjust the AI to understand their specific language